 The Wife Upstairs by Rachel Hawkins

 The Wife Upstairs is one of the newer books like The Last Mrs. Parrish.
-In this re-telling of Jane Eyre, Jane is a broke dog walker to the rich in Birmingham, Alabama, stealing from her employers.
+In this re-telling of the classic Jane Eyre, Jane is a broke dog walker to the rich in Birmingham, Alabama, stealing from her employers.

 But when she meets Eddie, a recent young widower in the wealthy community where she works, she thinks her luck has turned a corner and sets out to date and marry him.

-Eddie’s wife Bea, had a rag to riches Southern lifestyle brand, and she had drowned in a boating accident with her best friend.
+Eddie’s wife Bea, had a rag-to-riches Southern lifestyle brand, and she had drowned in a boating accident with her best friend.
 As Jane and Eddie fall deeper in love, Jane feels haunted by Bea’s absence.

 This is one twisted love triangle generating a lot of buzz, with some plot points you may expect and some that will surprise you.
 I quite enjoyed it!